nytimes/react-prosemirror/README.md

 The other way to integrate React and ProseMirror is to have ProseMirror render NodeViews using React components.
 This is somewhat more complex than the previous section.
-This library provides a `useNodeViews` hook, a factory for augmenting NodeView constructors with React components, and `reactNodeViewPlugin`, a ProseMirror Plugin for maintaining the React component hierarchy.
+This library provides a `useNodeViews` hook, a factory for augmenting NodeView constructors with React components, and `react`, a ProseMirror Plugin for maintaining the React component hierarchy.

 `useNodeViews` takes a map from node name to an extended NodeView constructor.
 The NodeView constructor must return at least a `dom` attribute and a